MadeHQ/silverstripe-cloudinary/README.md

 ### Create database fields

-The module comes provides support for six database fields:
+The provides support for six database fields:

 * `CloudinaryImage` – store an image
 * `CloudinaryMedia` – store a video or audio[^2]